Who We Are

-Michele Glidden, Director of Science Education Programs; Janet Raloff, Senior Editor, Science News for Kids; Sharon Snyder, Manager of International Fairs and Volunteer Recruitment; and Caitlin Sullivan, Intel Science Talent Search Program Manager recently attended the National Science Teachers Association (NSTA) annual conference in San Antonio, Texas.
+Michele Glidden, Director of Science Education Programs; Janet Raloff, Senior Editor, Science News for Students; Sharon Snyder, Manager of International Fairs and Volunteer Recruitment; and Caitlin Sullivan, Intel Science Talent Search Program Manager recently attended the National Science Teachers Association (NSTA) annual conference in San Antonio, Texas.
 Their goal was to introduce science teachers and administrators to the resources the Society has to offer for classroom education.
-Note: The blog post below was submitted by Caitlin Sullivan.

 The experience actually started when I got on the plane from Washington, DC to San Antonio.
 The flight had a disproportionate number of working-age adults traveling in groups of 2-3 in jeans and sneakers, happily joking, but clearly holding papers to grade on the plane.
 The ladies in the row behind me whipped out their NSTA magazines as soon as they sat down and had a strategy session while we flew – who had sessions that they couldn’t miss, when they would split up to cover more ground, when would they meet up to compare notes, and equally important – which Tex-Mex restaurant had the best margaritas after the conference ended for the day.